freemocap/documentation/docs/Writerside/topics/getting_started/installation.md

 > This command downloads a pre-compiled copy of `freemocap` hosted PyPi - https://pypi.org/project/freemocap/.
 >
 > The pip package manager automatically fetches the latest stable binary distribution, which is often in the Wheel format (.whl).
-A "Wheel: is a built-package format that can speed up the installation process, as it does not require compiling the software from source.
+A "Wheel: is a built-package format that can speed up the installation process, as it does not require compiling the software from source".
 </tab>
 <tab title = "Install from Source Code">